owkin/GrAIdient/Docs/Concepts/GPU.md

 _ = MetalKernel.get
 ```

-For now we have considered the most low level elements of `MAKit`: the layers
-and their 3 main APIs which are in fact 6 if we consider the execution mode:
-CPU or GPU.

-Let us wrap these different layers into a `Model`.
+Let us wrap our different layers into a `Model`.

 ## Next Chapter